-NUR 3110/NU 311 Leadership in the Management of Patient Care
+NUR 3110 Leadership in the Management of Patient Care 2.5 cl hrs, 5 lab hrs, 5 cr

-2.5 cl hrs, 5 lab hrs, 5 cr This course introduces the student to concepts of leadership and management for application in practice settings.
+(partially online) This course introduces the student to concepts of leadership and management for application in practice settings.
 Theories relating to nursing, culture, change, motivation, organization and management are explored.
-Principles of time management, leadership styles, budgeting, staffing patterns, personnel evaluations, delegation and the steps of discipline, and JCAHO accreditation criteria will be discussed and analyzed across diverse practice settings.
-In clinical, student/nurse manager dyads provide students with a vantage point to observe the nurse manager role, responsibilities and associated demonstrated interventions that produce positive client outcomes, staff satisfaction and professional growth.
+Principles of time management. leadership styles, budgeting, staffing patterns, personnel evaluations, delegation and the steps of discipline, and JCAHO accreditation criteria will be discussed and analyzed across diverse practice settings.
+In clinical settings. student/nurse manager dyads provide students with a vantage point to observe the nurse manager role, responsibilities and associated demonstrated interventions that produce positive client outcomes, staff satisfaction and professional growth.

-Pre- or corequisites: NUR 3010/NU 301
+Pre- or corequisite: NUR 3010

-NUR 3130/NU 313 Nursing Research 3cl hrs, 3 cr
+NUR 3130 Nursing Research

-Students will develop skills to critically read, analyze and use knowledge gained from reported research findings for evidence-based practice.
+3cl hrs, 3 cr (partially online) Students will develop skills to critically read, analyze and use knowledge gained from reported research findings for evidencebased practice.
 The steps of the research process are presented which provide the framework for critiquing research studies that used both qualitative and quantitative methods.
 Students conduct a review of the nursing literature and critique a selection of nursing research articles that focus on clinical nursing research.
 Students formulate a research problem and apply the elements of the research process in a hypothetical study.
 The ethical issues involved in nursing research, theoretical frameworks for nursing research and the nurse's role as a member of a research team to forward research dissemination are discussed.
+Prerequisites: AAS degree with major in Nursing, MAT 1272

-Prerequisites: AAS degree with major in Nursing, MAT 1272/MA 272
+NUR 4010 Community Health

-NUR 4010/NU 401 Community Health 2.5 cl hr, 5 lab hrs, 5 cr
+2.5 cl hr, 5 lab hrs, 5 cr (partially online)

-This course builds upon the student's knowledge of nursing and provides the requisites for practice as a community health nurse.
+This course builds upon the student's knowledge of nursing and provides the requisites for practice as a community- health nurse.
 The focus is on health promotion, prevention and maintenance, which is the core of community-based care.
-Selected concepts, such as evidence-based care that contribute to the foundation of community-based nursing will be discussed.
-The course will examine historical perspectives, the value of community health, the nurse's present day professional expectations and accompanying changes in responsibilities, accountability for practice and ethical and transcultural considerations.
-The curriculum will focus on specific contemporary community health issues, including homelessness, communicable diseases, mental health and preparedness for bioterrorism.
-Prerequisites: NUR 3010/NU 301, BIO .
-3524/BY 524
+Selected concepts such as evidence-based care that contributes to the foundation of community-based nursing will be discussed.
+The course will examine historical perspectives, the value of community health, the nurse's present-day professional expectations and accompanying changes in responsibilities, accountability for practice and ethical and transcultural considerations.
+The curriculum will focus on specific contemporary community health issues including homelessness, communicable diseases, mental health and preparedness for bioterrorism.
+Prerequisites: NUR 3010, BIO 3524

-NUR 4030/NU 403 Nursing Case Management: Role and Process 3 cl brs.
-3 cr
+NUR 4030 Nursing Case Management: Role and Process

-This course focuses on innovative, integrated nursing case and care management models within the context of assessment, planning, implementation, collaboration, negotiation and evaluation.
+3 cl hrs, 3 cr (partially online) This course focuses on innovative, integrated nursing case and care management models within the context of assessment, planning, implementation, collaboration, negotiation and evaluation.
 The critical competencies and strategies in managing risk and legal liabilities, seeking and obtaining physician support, coordination of services across placement settings and client and caregiver education are discussed.
 An emphasis will be on teaching-learning principles and strategies effective in the management of care for diverse populations in urban settings.
 Students will discuss functions and issues in evolving role demands, opportunities and responsibilities of the nurse case manager.
-Prerequisites: NUR 3110/NU 311.
-NUR 3130/NU 313, BIO 3524/BY 524; corequisite: PSY 2404/PS 404, NUR 4010/NU 401
+Prerequisites: NUR 3110, NUR 3130, BIO 3524; corequisites: PSY 2404, NUR 4010, or approval of BS coordinator.

-NUR 4050/NU 405 Nursing Elective: Family-Centered End-of-Life Care Across the Life Span 3 cl hrs, 3 cr
+NUR 4050 Family-Centered End-of-Life Care Across the Life Span